irishdan/ResponsiveImageBundle/README.md

 ```
 $this->get('image.style_manager')->generatePictureImage($image, 'thumb_picture');
 ```
-Again print the object will generate the picture element.
+Again, printing the object will generate the picture element html.
 If the style and the picture properties are both set the picture takes precedence.

 After editing an image it may be useful to delete all of the styled images so that they will be regenerated.
 In your CRUD logic: